-GASB Statement No. 14 established criteria for determining the governmental reporting entity and component units that should be included within the reporting entity.
-For financial reporting purposes, in conformance with Governmental Accounting Standards Board (GASB) Statement No. 14, Allen Parish Mosquito Abatement District includes all funds that are within the oversight responsibility of the Allen Parish Mosquito Abatement District.
+GASB Statement 14 established criteria for determining the governmental reporting entity and component units that should be included within the reporting entity.
+For financial reporting purposes, in conformance with GASB Statement 14, Allen Parish Mosquito Abatement District includes all funds that are within its oversight responsibility.